 Rachel nodded her head.
 “What do you think of your cabin?”

 “Small and cramped but you don’t join the Space Force for lavish and fancy accommodations.
 If you want that, you join the Air Force.”
 Richard chuckled mirthlessly.

 “You got that right!”
 Rachel laughed.
-“One of my friends enlisted in the Air Force once emailed me about how her quarters are sub-par on the Army base she’s posted at.
+“I know someone in the Air Force and she emailed me about how her quarters are ‘sub-par’ on the Army base she’s posted at.
 I emailed her back with a picture of my officer’s quarters and she shut up very quickly.”

-“Ah,” Richard rolled his eyes, “the Air Force; such spoiled rotten children.”
-Rachel chuckled.
-“They really have no idea how good they have it.”
+“Ah,” Richard rolled his eyes, “the Air Force; such spoiled rotten children.
+They really have no idea how good they have it compared to the rest of us.”
 He shook his head as he looked at her.
-“So anyways, what do you think of your cabin?
+“So anyway, what do you think of your cabin?
 Where is it?”

 Rachel replied with where her cabin was and Richard gave her a disbelieving look.
 “What?”
 Rachel asked.

 “Your cabin is right across the hall from mine.
 What are the odds of that happening!?”

 “Pretty bad; New Vegas wouldn’t even touch those odds.”
 She paused for a moment.
 “Say,” Rachel put her hands on her hips.
 “Weren’t you the XO on your old ship?
 I remember you saying something about that when we first met on the planet.”